 Dickinson College employs a Program Coordinator as a full-time administrator for the Moscow program.
-As the principal on-site contact, she works closely with the Center for Global Study and Engagement and the Russian Department faculty at Dickinson.
+As the principal on-site contact, she works closely with the Associate Director of Study Abroad at the Center for Global Study and Engagement and the Russian Department faculty at Dickinson.
 She oversees all aspects of the academic program, home stays, the cultural program, and planned group travel in Russia.
 She is the first person students should contact in the event of a problem.